noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 ## Become www-data

-We seem to have run out of likely paths to become fi, let’s look for another option.
+After running enumeration scripts and examining the other files in this home directory, we seem to have run out of likely paths to become fi.

+Let’s look for another option.
+The only other user we see in `/etc/passwd` is www-user, so that will be the new target.

 Running `curl 127.0.0.1` we see phpMyAdmin version 4.8.1 on port 80.